Student RFID Bus Cards

 No eligible student will be denied bus service if they lose or forget their card.

-For Impacted Families
+For Applicable Families

 Parents/guardians will have access to their student’s ridership information via the Zum app, which many families already use for bus pickup/drop off information.
 The Zum app is available for free download on the Apple Store and Google Play.
 Additional details on downloading and using the Zum app are available online.